dart-archive/www.dartlang.org/src/site/tools/observatory/allocation-profile.markdown

   For more information, see [Evaluating Expressions](evaluate.html).

 Accumulator Size (New)
-: Total amount of memory used in new space since last accumulator reset.
+: Total amount of memory used in new generation since last accumulator reset.

-Accumulator (New)
+Accumulator Instances (New)
-: Total number of objects in new space since last accumulator reset.
+: Total number of objects in new generation since last accumulator reset.

 Current Size (New)
-: Total amount of memory used by current objects in new space.
+: Total amount of memory used by current objects in new generation.

-Current (New)
+Current Instances (New)
-: Total number of current objects in new space.
+: Total number of current objects in new generation.

 Accumulator Size (Old)
-: Total amount of memory used in old space since last accumulator reset.
+: Total amount of memory used in old generation since last accumulator reset.

-Accumulator (Old)
+Accumulator Instances (Old)
-: Total number of objects in old space since last accumulator reset.
+: Total number of objects in old generation since last accumulator reset.

 Current Size (Old)
-: Total amount of memory used by current objects in old space.
+: Total amount of memory used by current objects in old generation.

-Current (Old)
+Current Instances (Old)
-: Total number of current objects in old space.
+: Total number of current objects in old generation.

 By default, the table is sorted by the Accumulator Size (New) column, from largest value to smallest,